osg-htc/docs/docs/other/install-gwms-frontend.md

     GlideinWMS versions prior to 3.4.1 also required port 9615 for the Schedd, and did not support using shared port for the secondary collectors.
-    If you are upgrading a standalone submit host from version 3.4 or earlier, the default open port has changed from 9615 to 9618 and you need to upgrade your firewall rules to reflect this change.
+    If you are upgrading a standalone submit host from version 3.4 or earlier, the default open port has changed from 9615 to 9618, and you need to update your firewall rules to reflect this change.
-    You figure out which port would be used by running the following command:
+    You can figure out which port will be used by running the following command:

     ``` console
      condor_config_val SHARED_PORT_ARGS